10 Oct. 2020: Mary Hardy shortlisted for East Anglian Book Awards

 Volume 4, Under sail and under arms, is one of three shortlisted under History and Tradition.

-The full shortlist of the 18 titles across all six categories was first announced on 10 October 2020 in the print editions of the Eastern Daily Press (pages 38 and 39) and East Anglian Daily Times (pages 18 and 19), and later online:
+The full shortlist of the 18 titles across all six categories was first announced on 10 October 2020 in the print editions of the Eastern Daily Press (pages 38 and 39) and East Anglian Daily Times (pages 18 and 19), and by the National Centre for Writing:

 Burnham Press are publishers of the four-volume study based around the Norfolk diarist Mary Hardy.
 We wish to thank Gomer Press of West Wales, who have printed and bound the books to an extremely high standard.